Emperor Yang of Sui

-Emperor Yang's original name was Yang Ying, but was renamed by his father, after consulting with oracles, to Yang Guang.
+Emperor Yang's original name was Yang Ying, but he was renamed by his father Emperor Wen, after consulting with oracles, to Yang Guang.
 Yang Guang was made the Prince of Jin after Emperor Wen established the Sui dynasty in 581.
-In 588, he was granted command of the five armies that invaded the southern Chen dynasty and was widely praised for the success of this campaign.
+In 588, he was granted command of the five armies that invaded the Chen dynasty in southern China and was widely praised for the success of this campaign.
 These military achievements, as well as his machinations against his older brother Yang Yong, led to him becoming crown prince in 600.
-After the death of his father in 604, generally considered, though unproven, by most traditional historians to be a murder ordered by Yang Guang, he ascended the throne as Emperor Yang.
+After the death of his father in 604, generally considered, though unproven, by most traditional historians to be a murder ordered by Yang Guang, he ascended the Sui throne.